 If you work for a government or public sector employee, you can take advantage of the benefits provided by the FMLA.

 If you work in the private sector and your employer has at least 50 employees working within 75 miles of where you work, you should also be covered by the FMLA.

-If you have a medical problem or if you have a qualifying family situation, you need to understand your rights under the FMLA.
-An experienced attorney can help you to get the time off that you need and can represent you if your employer violates the laws.
-Call a Florida employment law attorney at Richard Celler Legal, P.A. to learn more about how we can represent you.
+If you have a medical problem or if you have a qualifying family situation, you need to understand your rights under the FMLA and an experienced attorney can help you to get the time off that you need and can represent you if your employer violates the laws.

 FMLA Guarantees Time Off

 If you have worked for an employer for at least a year and the employer is covered by the FMLA, you may take time off for a qualifying event provided you have clocked in at least 1,240 working hours in the 12 months prior to taking the leave.

 Qualifying events include: